Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Proofs

 \begin{proof}[\textbf{Proof of Proposition \ref{prop: optimal policy}}] The Kullback-Leibler divergence being non-negative, it is readily seen that for all $s\in\mathcal{S}$, the maximal value of $\pi\mapsto V_{\pi}^{(n)}(s)$ is obtained for $\pi=\pi_*$.
-It is then immediate that $\pi_*$ is the unique optimal policy (outside a set of Lebesgue measure $0$) for the objective $J_n$ given in \eqref{def: general case objective function}. \end{proof}
+It is then immediate that $\pi_*$ is the unique uniformly optimal policy for the objective $J_n$ given in \eqref{def: general case objective function}. \end{proof}